 - Glass score cutters: Ideal for clean lines on annealed glass.

-- Wet saws: Useful for intricate cuts or thicker glass pieces.
+- Wet saws: Useful for thicker pieces or shapes where scoring isn’t enough.

-- Avoid plasma cutters: They generate excessive heat, risking damage.
+- Avoid plasma cutters: They generate excessive heat and don’t work well on non-conductive glass.

-Traditional methods offer a safer, controlled approach to glass cutting.
+These methods offer a safer, controlled approach to glass cutting for many common projects.

 Laser Cutting for Glass